dmcquay/typed-config/README.md

-typed-config is a very simple and opinionated library for getting config values from the environment.
+typed-config is a very simple and opinionated library for getting config values from the environment in TypeScript.
 The design goals are:

 - Get config values from process.env
 - Validate them and provide useful error messages